 According to ICANN rules, if a domain name violates a company’s registered trademark, then that company can claim the domain name or ask you to take it down.

 You can check the United States Patent and Trademark Office’s database to do a quick trademark search.
 Simply enter your domain name in the search box to see if it returns any matches.

 Next, you will want to see how the domain name has been used in the past.
 What kind of websites were made using that particular domain name?

 The easiest way to do this is by using the Wayback Machine.
 It is a massive historical archive of the internet with snapshots of websites archived on a regular basis.

 3. Check Historical Whois Records

-Whois tools provides you historical whois records for a domain name.
+Whois tools provide you with historical whois records for all types of domain names.
 This helps you see when a domain name was created, last renewed, DNS changes, and other historical data.